istvan-ujjmeszaros/bootstrap-autohidingnavbar/README.md

 - `showOnBottom`, defaults to `'true'`, the navbar shows up when scroll reaches the page's end.
 - `hideOffset`, defaults to `'auto'`, hides the navbar after scrolling that much pixel.
 Auto means the navbar's height.
 - `animationDuration`, defaults to `'200'`, is the duration of the show and hide animations in milliseconds.
+- `navbarOffset`, defaults to `'0'`, the navbar doesn't hide that many pixels from the bottom.

 ### Methods